DANS-KNAW/easy-sword2-dans-examples/README.md

 2. Place the data files in the `my-bag/data` directory
 3. Create the `my-bag/metadata/dataset.xml` and `my-bag/metadata/files.xml` add the appropriate metadata.
 See [DANS BagIt Profile] and the pre-made examples for guidance about what constitutes appropriate metadata.
-4. Update the the `my-bag/bag-info.txt` to include the Created date: `Created: yyyy-mm-ddThh:mm:ss.000+00:00`
+4. Update the `my-bag/bag-info.txt` to include the Created date: `Created: yyyy-mm-ddThh:mm:ss.000+00:00`
 5. Update the checksums with `bagit makecomplete my-bag my-bag --payloadmanifestalgorithm SHA1`
 6. verify that the bag is valid according to Bagit with `bagit verifyvalid my-bag`